“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 Dang-Williams has had an extensive career in higher education.
 At Ranken Technical College, she held the positions of Assistant Registrar, instructor, and then later became the first female department chair of the college.
 She then assumed the position of Dean of the Humanities and Social Sciences Division at St. Louis Community College.
 She has been with Webster since 2010, serving first as the Associate Dean for the College of Arts and Sciences and then as Interim Associate Vice President and Director of the Online Learning Center, prior to her appointment as Dean of Extended Education in 2014.

-Dang-Williams earned her BA cum laude with a double major in Communication and Government with a minor in the Classics from Monmouth College.
-She also holds an MA in Communication and an EdD in Higher Education Administration, both from Saint Louis University.
+Dang-Williams earned her Bachelor of Arts Cum Laude with a double major in Communication and Government with a minor in the Classics from Monmouth College.
+She also holds an Master of Arts in Communication and an EdD in Higher Education Administration, both from Saint Louis University.

 Vincent C. Flewellen